kralamoure/retroproxy/README.md

 Some examples of what you can do with this tool:

 - Reverse engineer a server
-- Get map encryption keysW
+- Get map encryption keys
 - Get map fight positions
 - Get map trigger cells
 - Get monster groups locations